Common issues for undergraduate students

 - Is this a normal, developmental process for a college student?

 - How might the parent best support the student?

 - How might the parent convince the student to seek professional help?

 - If there is a basis for treating the student’s condition as an “emergency,” what steps should be taken?

-How to consult with a CPS counselor:
+How to consult with a CAPS counselor: